Azure-Samples/active-directory-verifiable-credentials/verifier/README.md

 node ./app.js
 ```

-Once the site is up and running, navigate to the site in a browser using the ngrok URL.
+Once the site is up and running, navigate to the site in a browser using the secure ngrok URL, like `https://ac808a8fbe54.ngrok.io`.

 ### Using the website